alexandreborges/malwoverview/README.md

       This version:

             * Introduces -vx option for Virus Exchange.
-            * Introduces -ip option for IPView and BGPView.
+            * Introduces -ip option for IPInfo and BGPView.
             * Introduces -O option to save samples in a central directory.
             * Fixes multiple other issues.